Germany's Douglas mandates bank to sell book store chain - sources

+BEIJING, April 20 China's insurance regulator on Thursday called on insurance companies to strengthen supervision of operations and investment activities and correct market disorder.

-FRANKFURT German retailer Douglas has mandated investment bank Macquarie to organize the sale of its Thalia book stores division, which is facing stiff competition from Amazon, according to two people familiar with the deal.
+FRANKFURT Nov 26 German retailer Douglas has mandated investment bank Macquarie to organise the sale of its Thalia book stores division, which is facing stiff competition from Amazon, according to two people familiar with the deal.

 Since being taken private by buyout group Advent last year, Douglas has decided to focus on its beauty products business, buying up French perfumeries chain Nocibe and selling its confectionery stores.